“You can’t go back and change the beginning, but you can start right now and change the ending.” C.S. Lewis

 Here are 5 ways to develop a minimalist state of mind without ditching your stuff…yet.

 1. Become a More Conscious Consumer

-Investigate the way you’ve been spending by creating a budget. (<- Not an affiliate link, I’m just a big fan of this budgeting app).
-Budgeting and more closely monitoring my spending habits helped me to stop the mindless purchasing.
+Investigate the way you’ve been spending by creating a budget.
+Creating a budget and more closely monitoring my spending habits helped me to stop the mindless purchasing.

 We see 5,000 advertisements a day.
 If we aren’t intentional with how we spend our money, we won’t stand a chance in the fight against accumulation.

 Moving forward as a minimalist begins with an investigation into what matters most to you.
 Start to make purchases that align with your heart.

 Choose experiences over things, in order to create moments that last rather than accumulating possessions to maintain.

 “Comparison is the thief of joy.” – Theodore Roosevelt